 The whole idea of doing enough is something that is so unfamiliar to people, that it seems that I will need to teach it and teach it and teach it, until you get it.

 Even if I frame it the way I use it in my day to day life: whatever it takes, people either misunderstand, or look at me with blank eyes.

 I have an educational story to illustrate "enough" on someone I have been working with for 17 years.

 He knew nothing about business, really.
-Definitely not enough to go to business for himself, and trust that it will turn out a moneymaker.
+Definitely not enough to go to business for himself, and trust that it would turn out a moneymaker.

-A number of years ago I asked a question: Would you be willing to fill a bath tub with water if all you'd have is a teaspoon?
+A number of years ago I asked a question: Would you be willing to fill a bath tub with water if all you'd had is a teaspoon?